invinet/python-en16931/README.rst

 -----------

-This is a proof of concept implementation and not all features defined in the EN16931 standard are implemented:
+This is a proof of concept implementation and not all features defined in the EN16931 standard are implemented.
+But it is easy, in some cases trivial, to implement them.
+The main not implemented features are:

+* CreditNotes are not supported.
+* File attachments are not supported.
+* Delivery information is not supported.
 * Only global charges and discounts are supported.
 Line discounts and charges are not supported.
-* Delivery information is not supported.
+* Other potentially useful attributes (such as InvoicePeriod, BuyerReference, OrderReference, BillingReference, ContractDocumentReference, among others) are not implemented.

 If you need a particular feature implemented, see the following section for feature requests.